 When it comes to migrating enterprise-scale applications to the cloud, federal agencies can realize significant benefits in having the right development platform in place.

-Dave Pipes, a solutions Architect with Affigent, an Akima company specializing in cloud migration and implementation, says that acquiring a robust platform as a service (PaaS) can help agencies to redevelop and support enterprise-scale applications to operate efficiently in the cloud.
+Dave Pipes, a solutions architect with Affigent, LLC., says that acquiring a robust platform as a service (PaaS) can help agencies to redevelop and support enterprise-scale applications to operate efficiently in the cloud.